 Under the plan, the organization is eligible for the Canada Emergency Wage Subsidy ("CEWS") in which Canadian businesses impacted by Covid-19 may be eligible for wage subsidies for up to 75% of eligible employees' remuneration from March 15 to December 19, 2020, subject to the business demonstrating eligible revenue reductions.
-On October 14, 2020 the Government of Canada announced that it would be extending the CEWS program until June 2021.
+The Government of Canada announced that it would be extending the CEWS program until May 7, 2022.
 The organization will continue to monitor its eligibility for the subsidy.